- The Washington Times - Thursday, December 18, 2025

-The annual White House Christmas ornament is celebrating its 45th edition with a nostalgic look back at state dinners during the Reagan era.
+The annual White House Christmas ornament marks its 45th edition with a nostalgic look back at state dinners during the Reagan era.

-The 2025 ornament facade features the gold and scarlet-rimmed Lenox china that President Reagan commissioned to host a record-high 59 diplomatic fetes between 1981 and 1989.
-It is trimmed with holly, berries and snowflakes, and includes a golden image of the White House.
+The 2025 ornament facade features the gold- and scarlet-rimmed Lenox china that President Reagan commissioned to host a record-high 59 diplomatic fetes from 1981 to 1989.
+It is trimmed with holly, berries and snowflakes and includes a golden image of the White House.

-“It began with Mrs. Reagan when staff came into her office with the idea of an annual Christmas ornament that would raise money for the White House Historical Association,” Stewart McLaurin, the association’s president, said in an interview.
+“It began with Mrs. Reagan when staff came into her office with the idea of an annual Christmas ornament that would raise money for the White House Historical Association,” said Stewart McLaurin, the association’s president.
 “It’s still an important part of our finances, but we also look at it as an educational tool, as each one features a booklet by a historian.”

 Mr. McLaurin said a team of historians, marketers and board members picks each year’s theme and design independently of the White House.
 They evaluate roughly 10 designs from a veteran-owned U.S. company that makes each bauble by hand in a Rhode Island workshop.
 His office delivers the first completed ornament and a gift note to the first lady’s office each year.

-“The ornaments are never about the current presidency, but some key moment in White House history,” Mr. McLaurin added.
+“The ornaments are never about the current presidency but some key moment in White House history,” Mr. McLaurin said.

-The association chose this year’s design before President Trump announced construction on a larger White House ballroom for the meals, making it a coincidence.
-It honors the first 150 years of state dinners since President Ulysses S. Grant welcomed the king of Hawaii at the first one in December 1874.
+The association chose this year’s design before President Trump announced construction on a larger White House ballroom for the dinners, making it a coincidence.
+It honors the first 150 years of state dinners, dating back to President Grant’s welcome of the king of Hawaii at the inaugural event in December 1874.

 The ornament appears on two Christmas trees flanking the mantle in the White House state dining room.